Basil Pesto Sauce

-Cook 1 lb. pasta, such as linguine or angel hair, and just before you drain the pasta, remove 1/2 cup of the pasta cooking water and set aside.
+Cook 1 lb. pasta, such as linguine or angel hair and, just before you drain the pasta, remove 1/2 cup of the pasta cooking water and set it aside.
 Add the drained pasta to the serving bowl with the pesto, mix slightly and then add the pasta water and 1 cup of grated Parmesan cheese.
 Mix well.
 All you need to round out this meal is a fresh tomato salad.

-When you are in the mood for meat sauce, the Italian meat sauce called Bolognese, is the way to go.
-It is a creamy, flavorful sauce and very reminiscent of Italian cuisine.
+When you are in the mood for a meat sauce, Bolognese, is the way to go.
+It is a creamy, flavorful sauce and very representative of Italian cuisine.
 This recipe has been in my family for many years and it is one of the first sauces I made for my husband after we were married.
 It is still one of his favorites.

-This is where you can make a healthy choice and choose ground turkey breast (preferably turkey raised without antibiotics).
+This is where you can make a healthy choice and choose ground turkey breast (preferably turkey raised without antibiotics) over beef.
 This sauce is delicious over short thick pasta, such as Rigatoni.